IdoMatan/RoboticGuidance/README.md

 - A sample episode of the training phase.
 One of the first things the drone learned was to slow down if the car is far away

 ![reward_graph](https://github.com/IdoMatan/RoboticGuidance/blob/master/images/RewardGraph.jpeg)
-- A short gif of a sample run (5x speed)
+- A short gif of a training run (5x speed)

 ![episode_gif](https://github.com/IdoMatan/RoboticGuidance/blob/master/images/GuidanceSample.gif)

-- Trajectory GIF:
+- Trajectory plot (drone in red, car in blue)

 ![trajectory_gif](https://github.com/IdoMatan/RoboticGuidance/blob/master/images/example.gif)